MaxPrem/master_text/5 Discussion.md

 * the undertaken signal processing steps,
 * and the region of the spectra selected.

-If all the requirements are met, ElasticNet can reduce the number of wavelenghts used for calibration by 97-98%.
+If all the requirements are met, ElasticNet can reduce the number of wavelengths used for calibration by 97-98%.

-Varaible selection performs better on spectra without 2nd order Dev. as noise is ofen amplifeid
+Variable selection performs better on spectra without 2nd order Dev. as noise is over amplified

- it tends to select one variable form a correlated group.
+ it tends to select one variable from a correlated group.